lakhanji/maximum-number-in-array/README.md

-# maximum-number-in-array
+# maximum-value-in-array
-maximum number in array using max function..
+maximum value in array using max function..